David Carrasco: Early life and education

-Carrasco descends from several generations of El Paso, Texas educators.
-His grandfather, Miguel Carrasco, founded and directed the Smelter Vocational School in El Paso Texas, and his father, David Livingston Carrasco, was the first Mexican-American to serve as the Head Men’s Basketball Coach at a major U.S. university, American University.
-His father also founded and directed the El Paso Job Corps Center in El Paso, Texas, which was renamed the David L. Carrasco Job Corps Center in 1991 The younger Carrasco received his BA at Western Maryland College with a major in English Literature, and attended the University of Chicago, where he earned three degrees in nine years: a Master of Theology, MA in History of Religions, and a Ph.D in the History of Religions.
+Carrasco descends from several generations educators from El Paso, Texas.
+His grandfather, Miguel Carrasco, founded and directed the Smelter Vocational School in El Paso, and his father, David Livingston Carrasco, was the first Mexican-American to serve as the Head Men’s Basketball Coach at a major U.S. university, American University.
+His father also founded and directed the El Paso Job Corps Center, which was renamed the David L. Carrasco Job Corps Center in 1991.
+The younger Carrasco received his BA degree at Western Maryland College with a major in English Literature, and attended the University of Chicago, where he earned three degrees in nine years: a Master of Theology, MA in History of Religions, and a Ph.D in the History of Religions.
 At Chicago, Carrasco's teachers included historians of religion Mircea Eliade, Charles H. Long, J. Z. Smith, the urban ecologist Paul Wheatley, and literary scholar Giles B. Gunn.

 Professional life

 In 1978, Carrasco was invited by the Mexican archaeologist Eduardo Matos Moctezuma to participate in the interpretation of the discoveries made at the excavation of the Great Aztec Temple in Mexico City.
-One general result of the collaborations between Matos and Carrasco is the more than three decades of seminars and over 30 book publications on Mesoamerican history and religion which have emerged from the Moses Mesoamerican Archive and Research Project.
+One general result of the collaborations between Matos and Carrasco is the more than three decades of seminars and more than 30 book publications on Mesoamerican history and religion that have emerged from the Moses Mesoamerican Archive and Research Project.
 These publications include Carrasco's best selling academic title Religions of Mesoamerica: Cosmovision and Ceremonial Centers and City of Sacrifice.
 With the assistance of Scott Sessions, the Archive produced the Oxford Encyclopedia of Mesoamerican Cultures.
-Carrasco's encyclopedia won 3 publication awards.
-Among the members of the Mesoamerican Archive and Research Project are Doris Heyden, John D. Hoag, H. B. Nicholson, Alfredo López Austin, Anthony Aveni, Elizabeth H. Boone, Charles H. Long, Leonardo López Luján, William L. Fash, Barbara Fash, Saburo Sugiyama, José Cuéllar, William Taylor Lindsay Jones, and Scott Sessions.
+Carrasco's encyclopedia won three publication awards.
+Among the members of the Mesoamerican Archive and Research Project are Doris Heyden, John D. Hoag, H. B. Nicholson, Alfredo López Austin, Anthony Aveni, Elizabeth H. Boone, Charles H. Long, Leonardo López Luján, William L. Fash, Barbara Fash, Saburo Sugiyama, José Cuéllar, William Taylor, Lindsay Jones, and Scott Sessions.

-Carrasco's first book publication, Quetzalcoatl and the Irony of Empire: Myths and Prophecies in the Aztec Tradition (University of Chicago Press), won the Chancellor's Book Prize at the University of Colorado and, according to H.B.
-Nicholson "This book, rich in ideas, constituting a novel approach...
+Carrasco's first book publication, Quetzalcoatl and the Irony of Empire: Myths and Prophecies in the Aztec Tradition (University of Chicago Press), won the Chancellor's Book Prize at the University of Colorado and, according to H. B. Nicholson: "This book, rich in ideas, constituting a novel approach....
 Recommended to all serious students of the New World's most advanced indigenous civilization."

-A pencil drawing of Carrasco done at Montmartre, Paris by Gabor Gozon.
+A pencil drawing of Carrasco done at Montmartre, Paris, by Gabor Gozon.